Daniel-Peace/senior_project/README.md

 This program tracks which AprilTag is closest to camera and publishes the tag to `/assigned_apriltag` once the AprilTag timer has started.
 Once the timer finishes, it stops publishing the Apriltag and resets the program for the next apriltag scan.
 If the timer is canceled, it will also reset the program.
-This program subscribes to `/tag_detections` which is provided by
+This program subscribes to `/tag_detections` which is provided by `apriltag_ros`.
+It provides all data required to not only get the tag ID but also it's location with respect to the camera.

 ROS topic subscriptions:
 - `/tag_detections`